IvanVolnov/stvorka-test-ex/README.md

 # stvorka-test-ex

-Test exercise for Stvorka front-end dev position | HTML, CSS
+This repository contains the test exercise for the Stvorka front-end developer position.
+Built with HTML and CSS

 ## Live Demo

-Check out the live demo of the project [here](https://stvorka-test-ex.netlify.app/).
+Check out the live demo of the project <a href="https://stvorka-test-ex.netlify.app/" target="_blank">here</a>.